Jacob Hoke: Civil War

-Hoke lived on the second floor above his shop.
-As the Confederate Army began invading the town in late June 1863, he had an excellent vantage point from which he could observe and watch the movements of the Southern soldiers.
-For the next two weeks, Confederates occupied the town, and much of the Army of Northern Virginia passed within view of Hoke.
+As the bulk of the Confederate Army of Northern Virginia began invading the town in late June 1863, Hoke had an excellent vantage point from which he could observe and watch the movements of the Southern soldiers.
+For the next two weeks, Confederates occupied the town, and much of the invasion force passed within view of Hoke.
+His store, like most in the town, was relieved of goods by the Confederate occupiers, although Hoke was able to limit his losses by complying with an order to provide an inventory of his goods; other storekeepers did not comply and had the majority of their stock confiscated as a result.
+Hoke was present when several Confederate generals, including Albert G. Jenkins, Richard S. Ewell, A. P. Hill, and finally Robert E. Lee all arrived in the town square over the course of the Gettysburg campaign, and witnessed the conference where Lee decided to head east to Gettysburg.

 During the summer of 1864, he again was in a position to witness the Civil War in his hometown when much of Chambersburg was burned by Confederate cavalrymen commanded by John McCausland, who operated under the orders of Maj.
 Gen. Jubal A. Early.
+Franklin Hall, the building which housed Hoke's store and residence, was among the first buildings to be razed.